 The treatment for atrial fibrillation varies from person to person depending on a number of factors, including the severity of your symptoms, the cause and duration of your atrial fibrillation, and whether you have any underlying health problems.
 However, in general, the main aims of treatment are to:

 Having AF puts you at high risk of having a stroke, and preventing blood clots is one of the most important parts of treating AF, as blood clots can cause strokes.
-To prevent blood clots, you may be prescribed blood-thinning medicines (anticoagulants) such as warfarin or dabigatran.
-Because anticoagulants stop blood clots, they may cause bleeding.
+To prevent blood clots, you may be prescribed blood-thinning medicines (anticoagulants) such as warfarin, dabigatran or rivaroxaban Because anticoagulants stop blood clots, they may cause bleeding.
 Your doctor will consider your risk of bleeding and whether anticoagulants are suitable for you.
 Read more about anticoagulants and which anticoagulant is best for you.
 Aspirin is no longer recommended for preventing blood clots in people with atrial fibrillation.

 You may be prescribed medicines to slow down the rate at which your ventricles are beating and help bring the heart rate to a normal level.
 Medicines used to control the heart rate include groups of medicines called beta blockers (for example, metoprolol, bisoprolol and carvedilol), or calcium channel blockers (diltiazem and verapamil).
 If your heart rate is still not settled with beta blockers and calcium channel blockers, your doctor may also add digoxin.